Foisal97/crud/README.md

 the MSSQL 19.
 I did not find any proper jar file(library) to connect them so i have to do it in console.
 The jar file i got for netbeans 8.0 and for 8.0 i could not find the JDK file.
+Though i could not connect the file i attach the sql file.